silentDoc/AoC15/AoC15/Day22/Readme.md

 ```

 You start with  _50 hit points_  and  _500 mana points_.
 The boss's actual stats are in your puzzle input.
 What is the  _least amount of mana_  you can spend and still win the fight?
 (Do not include mana recharge effects as "spending" negative mana.)

+## --- Part Two ---

+On the next run through the game, you increase the difficulty to  _hard_.

+At the start of each  _player turn_  (before any other effects apply), you lose  `1`  hit point.
+If this brings you to or below  `0`  hit points, you lose.

+With the same starting stats for you and the boss, what is the  _least amount of mana_  you can spend and still win the fight?